Flash Flood Watch issued for King George by NWS - News Break

 Flash Flood Watch issued for King George by NWS

-Effective: 2021-07-08 21:26:00 EDT Expires: 2021-07-09 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: King George FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 8 AM EDT FRIDAY The Flash Flood Watch continues for * Portions of DC, Maryland and northern Virginia, including the following areas: in DC, District of Columbia.
-In Maryland, Anne Arundel, Calvert, Cecil, Charles, Prince Georges, Southeast Harford, Southern Baltimore and St. Marys.
-In northern Virginia, King George. * Until 8 AM EDT Friday. * Tropical Storm Elsa will move across southern MD tonight, bringing heavy rainfall to areas near and east of Interstate 95.
-Rainfall totals of 1 to 3 inches are expected, likely highest in southern Maryland.
-Locally higher amounts up to 5 inches are possible. * Moderate to heavy rainfall over a period of a few hours may cause streams and creeks to quickly rise out of their banks, potentially leading to instances of flash flooding.alerts.weather.gov
+Effective: 2021-07-08 17:00:00 EDT Expires: 2021-07-09 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: King George FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH FRIDAY MORNING The Flash Flood Watch continues for * Portions of Maryland and northern Virginia, including the following areas: in Maryland, Anne Arundel, Calvert, Cecil, Charles, Prince Georges, Southeast Harford, Southern Baltimore and St. Marys.
+In northern Virginia, King George. * Through Friday morning. * Tropical Storm Elsa will move across southern MD tonight, bringing heavy rainfall to areas east of the I-95 corridor.
+Expected rainfall totals in southern Maryland of 2 to 3 inches, with locally higher amounts up to 5 inches possible.
+Further west closer to the I-95 corridor could lesser amounts of up to one inch, with locally higher amounts of 2-3 inches possible. * Moderate to heavy rainfall over a period of a few hours may cause streams and creeks to quickly rise out of their banks, potentially leading to instances of flash flooding.alerts.weather.gov

 Comments / 0